DmitriyAngve/sass-ai/README.md

 - **MySQL**: Storing and managing data in a relational database.
 - **zod**: TypeScript-oriented schema validation for data integrity.
 - **Zustand**: State management for React applications.
-- **React-Hook-Form**: Efficient form state and validation management in React.
+- **React Hook Form**: Efficient form state and validation management in React.
-- **React-Toast**: Displaying notifications and alerts in React applications.
+- **React Toast**: Displaying notifications and alerts in React applications.

 [Explore the Live Demo](https://sass-ai-xi.vercel.app/)